 Words: Alastair James; pictures: Anthony Walgate, Daniel Whitworth, Gabriel Kovari, and Jack Taylor (Met Police)

-On Thursday (23 June) the Independent Office for Police Conduct (IOPC) announced it is reinvestigating how the Metropolitan Police handled the murders carried out by Stephen Port.
+In June, the Independent Office for Police Conduct announced it would reinvestigate how the Metropolitan Police handled the murders carried out by Stephen Port.

 Anthony Walgate, Gabriel Kovari, Daniel Whitworth, and Jack Taylor were all in their early 20s when they died of GHB overdoses administered by Port in his East London home between June 2014 and September 2015.